daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 ![project config name](./assets/20241212_Prebuilds_in_Daytona_img6.png)

-Now, you have successfully setup your project configurations.
+Now, you have successfully set up your project configurations.

-You can checkout the list of a Project Configurations you added by running the below command:
+You can check the list of Project Configurations you added by running the below command:

 ```bash
 daytona project-config list